SaravanaNani/Questions-repo/HR-QUestion.md

 ### Career GAP

+    My previous organization had limited opportunities to work on modern cloud and DevOps automation initiatives, as I was primarily involved in supporting existing projects.
+During a restructuring, the company initiated employee releases.
+    After serving my one-month notice period,
+    I mutually agreed with HR for an early release due to personal commitments that required my presence at home.

-    After my previous organization went through restructuring, I used the transition period to strengthen my practical expertise in cloud and DevOps engineering through hands-on work in AWS, GCP, Kubernetes, Terraform, CI/CD automation, networking, and system troubleshooting.
+    I used this transition period productively to strengthen my practical expertise by working on hands-on multi-cloud DevOps projects.
-    I’m now looking for a stable long-term opportunity where I can contribute with both my previous production support experience and the stronger technical depth I developed during this phase.
+    I enhanced my skills in AWS, GCP, Kubernetes, Terraform, Docker, Jenkins, CI/CD automation, infrastructure provisioning, networking, monitoring, and system troubleshooting.
+This phase significantly improved my technical depth, and I am now looking for a long-term opportunity where I can apply both my industry experience and the practical skills I have developed.

 ### why not got offer yet